CD3/UnitConvert/README.md

 - Calculations involving `Quantity` objects are not supported.
 This library is intended for unit conversion, not quantity calculations.
   `Boost.Units` is a great unit library that supports calculations with quantities.
 If you need to do quantity calculations with input from a user, use `UnitConvert` to convert the user's input to the unit you want to use internally and create a `Boost.Units` `quantity`. `UnitConvert` supports creating `Boost.Units` `quantity` instances from `Quantity` objects.
+- No output formatting.
+The `UnitRegistry` can parse unit strings, but it does not format.
+If you print a unit to the screen, it will show the saling factor and dimension powers.
 - Only units with a linear scale and offset are supported.
 It's not possible to represent wire gauge for example.